 Confusion and Frustration Over Rents

 As a self-managing property owner, you may find that determining current rental rates in your area is a time-consuming and overwhelming task.
-Searching through rental listings across various platforms and posting sites like: Craigslist, Cosy, Zumper, Apartment List, and others can leave you with a pile of useless data.
+Searching through rental listings across various platforms and posting sites can leave you with a pile of useless data.
 You need to know how to analyze and apply what you learn on those sites to set your rent competitively and profitably.

 When setting rents for a new property, many property owners skip the review and keep their rates the same as what the previous owner charged.
 Without a sound reading on the marketplace, these owners run the risk of losing money and eventually even losing the property because its cash flow doesn’t support it.